Fazrul Amir

-Mohamad Fazrul Amir bin Md Zaman (born 27 February 2000) is a Malaysian professional footballer who plays for Malaysia Super League club Kelantan as a winger.
+Mohamad Fazrul Amir bin Md Zaman (born 27 February 2000) is a Malaysian professional footballer who plays as a winger for Malaysia Super League club Kuala Lumpur City and the Malaysia national team.

 Club career

 Youth

-As a youth player, he joined the youth academy of PKNS.
+As a youth player, Fazrul joined the youth academy of PKNS.

 Kelantan United

 Fazrul started his career with Kelantan United.
 He renewed his contract before the 2021 season.

 Kelantan

 Before the 2022 season, Fazrul signed for Kelantan.
 During his first season, he was compared to Malaysia international Mohd Badhri Mohd Radzi.
-He also received p[raise from manager Rezal Zambery Yahya.
+He also received praise from manager Rezal Zambery Yahya.

 On 5 March 2023, Fazrul scored his first goal for the club in a 2–0 win over Penang.

+Kelantan Darul Naim

+In 2024, Fazrul returned to Kelantan Darul Naim.

+International career

+Fazrul was called up to the Malaysia national team for the first time in November 2024 ahead of the international friendlies against Laos and India.
+He made his international debut on 14 November 2024 against Laos.
+In November 2024, he was called up to the Malaysia squad for the 2024 ASEAN Championship.

 Style of play

 Mainly operating as a winger, he is known for his agility.